tdthatcher/HPC/docs/Documentation/Environment/shell.md

 ### Suggestions (Philosophy)
 We're going to discuss customizing your environment.
 This is done by editing these two files.
 Before we do that here are three suggestions.

-1. If you are new to linux use the **nano** editor
+1. If you are new to linux, consider using the **nano** editor
 1. Make a backup of your current versions of the two files
 1. Make additions in external files

 Nano is an easy to learn and use text editor.
 The official web page for nano is [https://www.nano-editor.org](https://www.nano-editor.org).
 There are many on line tutorials.
 There are other editors available but nano is a good starting point.
+Vim is another popular editor of choice, but has a learning curve.
+See [https://www.vim.org/](https://www.vim.org/) for more information.

 It is very easy to make mistakes when doing edits or you just might want to go back to a previous version.
 So back it up.
 Here are commands to do so.